anuraagpolisetty/ADS-Dashboard/README.md

 The files **server.R** and **ui.R** contains the code for compiling all these source files into a single app and builds the actual user interface (ui) and handles the backend data calculations (server).

+## Using the app
+Watch these videos to understand how to use the dashboard and access the survey responses in the Google drive.
+* Using the dashboard [Tabitha your video goes here]
+* Submitting a survey and viewing the results: [Survey walk-through](https://youtu.be/3fNGA_zPH_Q)

 ## Getting the information
 To get the files on to your computer, you need to clone our repository.
 Here is a good step-by-step process of how to get this loaded to your desktop:

 * https://help.github.com/en/desktop/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop
-*

-## Downloading RStudio
+## Download the necessary programs
-If you decide to add or remove any Senior Centers, you will need to download RStudio.
-Go [here](https://rstudio.com/products/rstudio/download/) and download the free version.
-This is where you can easily open up R files.
+If you decide to add or remove any Senior Centers, you will need to download R and RStudio.
+Download R for Windows [here](https://cran.r-project.org/bin/windows/base/) *OR* R for MacOS [here](https://cran.r-project.org/bin/macosx/).

+Download Rstudio [here](https://rstudio.com/products/rstudio/download/) and download the free version.
+This is what you can use to easily open up R files.

 ## Adding/changing information
 ### Smaller Changes (Minimal Coding Experience)